AdobeDocs/analytics.en/help/analyze/activity-map/overlay/settings.md

   * **[!UICONTROL Top]**: Displays the most popular links.
 Use the numeric drop-down list on the right to determine the number of top links to display.
 Options include 1, 10, 50, and 100.
   * **[!UICONTROL Bottom]**: Displays the least popular links based on the number drop-down list.
 Use the numeric drop-down list on the right to determine the number of bottom links to display.
 Options include 1, 10, 50, and 100.
   * **[!UICONTROL All links]**: Do not apply dynamic data filtering.
 The numeric drop-down list does not apply when this option is selected.
-* **[!UICONTROL Hide overlays for links that received no hits]**: If this box is checked, then links on the page with zero link clicks do not show an overlay and are not considered in dynamic data filtering.
+* **[!UICONTROL Hide overlays for links that received no hits]**: Links on the page with zero link clicks do not show an overlay.
+These links are excluded from dynamic data filtering.

 ## Live settings